 - Grill heat: medium

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and arrange the coals on one side of the charcoal grate.
-Set cooking grate in place, cover gill and allow to preheat for 5 minutes.
+Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
 Brush exposed flesh of pumpkin with melted butter, then season lightly with salt and pepper.
 Place pumpkin halves over cool side ofgrill, cover, and cook at medium heat until paring knife can be inserted in middle of pumpkin with no resistance, about 45-60 minutes.
 Remove pumpkin from grill and let sit until cool enough to handle.
 Scoop out flesh of pumpkin halves into bowl and discard skin, you should have about 4 cups of pumpkin.

 Heat olive oil in large dutch oven over medium heat until shimmering.
 Add onions and cook until softened, about 5 minutes, stirring occasionally.
 Add ginger, curry powder, mustard seeds, cumin, and cayenne and cook until fragrant, about 30 seconds.
 Add chicken stock and pumpkin and bring to a boil.
 Reduce heat to low and simmer for 15 minutes.